ColdFreak/mysite/content/posts/r_tutorial_5.md

 We flip the coin 30 times and observe 10 head.
 We can use R to tell us the probability of getting 10 or fewer heads using the `pbinom` function.
-Let's say there are only 10,000 US women.

 {{< highlight r >}}